 Milford Sound, Fiordland, South Island, New Zealand

-Milford Sound was very high on my bucket list for - well - ever I would say.
-We didn't do the Southland back in 2001 during the trip with university and I always thought this spot was way too inaccessible.
-Although it is a one way street in a remote corner of the South-West edge of the Southern island of New Zealand it is easy to get to even with an RV.
+Milford Sound was very high on my bucket list for ever I would say.
+We didn't do the Southland back in 2001 during my trip with university and I always thought this spot was way too inaccessible to go to.
+Although its access street ends at a remote corner of the southwest edge of the Southern island of New Zealand it is easy to get to even with an RV.
 I planned on staying for two nights since weather is unpredictable in that corner of the island and it rains most of the time of the year.
 And so it was when we drove down Milford Road to the very end.
-Just rain for the whole day and the windshield wipers and its highest level.
-I had to walk like 30 min from the car park to this spot where you have to perfect view towards Mitre Peak.
-Still, I got up before sunrise the first day and went again for sunset that day.
-And finally again for the second morning.
-All of the time not the light that I have hoped for but with a place like this, seeing it for the first time, there is absolutely nothing to complain about!
+Just rain for the whole day and the windshield wipers on their highest level.
+I had to walk for 30 min from the car park to this spot where you have the perfect view towards Mitre Peak.
+Still, I got up before sunrise the first day and went again for sunset.
+And same programme for the second day.
+All of the time I didn't get the light I had hoped for, but with a place like this, seeing it for the first time, there is absolutely nothing to complain about!
 In the morning I was on my own mostly, for sunset there where way more people enjoying the scene.
-And most importantly, this spot stands to its expectations.
+And most importantly, this spot stands up to its expectations.
 It is as beautiful and stunning as it looks from pictures.